AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Driving under the influence of alcohol or drugs can result in loss of driving privileges.
 Before restoring driving privileges, local authorities often require individuals convicted of DUI to install an ignition interlock in their vehicle.
-The point of the interlock is to discourage alcohol-impaired driving.
+The point of the interlock is to discourage alcohol-impaired driving by preventing drivers with a high BAC (blood alcohol content) from starting their vehicles.
 Here’s what you need to know about using one.

 What Is an Ignition Interlock?